 - Workshops on graduate school programs, entrance exams, and application processes.

-The GMRP Office also sponsors several research programs for sophomores, juniors, and seniors.
+The GM Office also sponsors several research programs for sophomores, juniors, and seniors.
 These programs receive funding from the UCLA Division of Undergraduate Education, the US Department of Education, and/or the Academic Advancement Program.
-GMRP is offering the following cohort-based research programs.
+GM is offering the following cohort-based research programs.